Pathos0925/WhosThatAvatar/README.md

 * Find and view public VRChat avatars.
 * Search public worlds for avatars by name, author, or description.
 (Experimental)

+## WhosThatAvatar no longer works with the latest version of Vrchat and is not being maintained!
+## WhosThatAvatar no longer works with the latest version of Vrchat and is not being maintained!

 ## How To Use
 EITHER:
 * Download the source (compatable with Unity 5.6.3p1.) and run it in the Unity editor